 - Reshaping the nostrils

-Since there is no one perfect shape, New Haven rhinoplasty patients can change the appearance of the nose to better suit their facial structure.
-Normal activities can usually be resumed 2 to 3 weeks after the surgery.
+Since there is no one perfect shape, Connecticut patients who have a rhinoplasty can change the appearance of the nose to better suit their facial structure.

 Septal Surgery for Breathing Problems